-It’s because women tend to be much more proactive about their healthcare than men.
+It’s because women tend to be much more proactive about their health care than men.

 Unlike women, who are more likely to see the doctor for wellness checks, most men don’t go to the doctor unless they’re actually sick or have some reason to be concerned.
-And not only do women see their doctor more regularly for preventive care, they are more likely to discuss health concerns and pop-up issues with friends who help them determine if they should see their healthcare provider.
+And not only do women see their doctor more regularly for preventive care, but they are also more likely to discuss health concerns and pop-up issues with friends who help them determine if they should see their healthcare provider.

 Acupuncture for Men

 As part of that effort, we wanted to address the many ways acupuncture can help men achieve greater overall wellness.